safe-graph/GNN-FakeNews/README.md

 }
 ```

 ## Installation

 To run the code in this repo, you need to have `Python>=3.6`, `PyTorch>=1.6`, and `PyTorch-Geometric>=1.6.1`.
 Please follow the installation instructions of [PyTorch-Geometric](https://github.com/rusty1s/pytorch_geometric) to install PyG.

-Other packages can be installed using following commands:
+Other dependencies can be installed using the following commands:

 ```bash
 git clone https://github.com/safe-graph/GNN-FakeNews.git